jupyterlab/jupyterlab/docs/source/extension/ui_helpers.rst

 is handled.

 There is two ways of interacting with notifications: through an API or through commands.
-The only difference is that actions linked to a notification can have arbitrary callback when using the API.
+The only difference is that actions linked to a notification can have an arbitrary callback when using the API.
 But only a command can be set as an action when using the command call for creating a notification.

 Using the API